Why should you take better care of yourself?

 • know your family health history.

 Helping Canadians live healthier lives is part of Sun Life’s mission.
 We proudly support Canada’s Children’s Hospital Foundations through Meant2Prevent, a type 2 diabetes prevention initiative for children and youth.
 The program gives healthy living tips and information to health professionals and families.
-In this way, Meant2Prevent hopes to ensure healthy habits start early and last a lifetime.
+In this way, Meant2Prevent aims to ensure healthy habits start early and last a lifetime.

 Why is it so hard to change unhealthy habits?